green-fox-academy/nemethricsi/week-07/day-04/SQL_AND_NODEJS.md

 });
 ```

-XHR on the client side:
+`XMLHttpRequest` on the client side:

 ```javascript
 'use strict';